stratosonde/docs/_posts/2025-11-23-htc1015-lto-temperature-characterization.md

 ## Design Validation and Margins

-The characterization data validates the StratoSonde power architecture margins:
+The characterization data validates the Stratosonde power architecture margins:

 **Energy Balance (24-hour cycle at -60°C):**